orientechnologies/orientdb-docs/Unix-Service.md

 ### Installing for systemd

-Most newer releases of Linux, especially among the RPM-based distributions like Red Hat, Fedora and CentOS, as well as future releases of Debian and Ubuntu use systemd for these processes.
+Most newer releases of Linux, especially among the RPM-based distributions like Red Hat, Fedora, and CentOS, as well as future releases of Debian and Ubuntu use systemd for these processes.
 These are the systems that manage such processes using the `systemctl` command.

 The OrientDB's  package  contains a service descriptor file for systemd based distros.
-The  `orientdb.service` is places in the `bin` directory.
+The  `orientdb.service` is placed in the `bin` directory.
 To install OrientDB copy the `orientdb.service` to`/etc/systemd/system`  directory (check this, may depend on distro).
-Edite the file:
+Edit the file:
 <pre>
 # <code class="lang-sh userinput">vi /etc/systemd/system/orientdb.service</code>